top of page

 Active Currents

-Active Currents interrogates the spiritual practice of pilgrimage that has shaped my worldview.
+Active Currents explores the spiritual practice of pilgrimage that has shaped my worldview.
 On one hand, pilgrimage challenges me to engage deeply with the reality of the places I inhabit--both with the joys and challenges, strengths and opportunities for growth that come from being in community.
 On the other hand, calling myself a pilgrim also carries the Catholic Church’s troubling legacies of colonialism.
 Working through these tensions is a pilgrimage in itself - by pulping bulletins from Ash Wednesday 2020 into paper, I build up layered topographies that expand spiritual community beyond the physical church while also referencing the pilgrimage rituals of Stations of the Cross and the Lenten season of the liturgical calendar.

 Returning to Water